Jambolul/poselyzer/README.md

 2. **MoveNet** detects **17 body keypoints** in real-time.
 3. The app **analyzes joint angles** (e.g., shoulders, elbows, wrists).
 4. If the key conditions for **the pose** are met, the app **confirms the pose**.
+5. The general idea is for the logic to be strict enough but not too strict for the poses to have a normal amount of leeway when detecting.

 ## **🎯 Pose Recognition Logic example**

 - ✅ **Arms Raised** – Hands must be above shoulders.
 - ✅ **Elbows Bent (~130°)** – Elbows must be slightly extended (not locked).
 - ✅ **Hold to Confirm** – Pose must be held for **a few frames** for validation.
-- The idea is for the logic to be strict enough but not too strict for the poses to have a normal amount of leeway.

 ## **Clone the repository**

 ```sh